Noroff-FEU-Assignments/cross-course-project-mndgs1/README.md

 ## Description

-School Project for HTML/CSS/JS class.
+School 1 Semester Project.
 Content provided by NOROFF School of Technology.
 I had to create a design and create a Website for Jacket brand, Rainy days using CSS/HTML/JS/WordPress Rest API.
 Key details:

 -   Responsive Design